The Square (restaurant): Co-owner Nigel Platts-Martin

-2016–2020: Marlon Abela
+2016–2020: Marlon Abela era until closure

 Post-transfer history

 Under Marlon Abela's ownership, the restaurant lost its two Michelin stars in October 2016.
-After the August 2017 closure for renovations, the restaurant regained its first Michelin star in 2017 around the time of the October 2017 reopening.
+After the August 2017 closure for renovations, the restaurant regained its first Michelin star around the time of the October 2017 reopening.

 In 2019, the Marlon Abela Restaurant Corporation (MARC) reported 2017 net losses and unpaid accounts.
 On 8 January 2020, MARC was liquidated after the High Court of Justice granted the HM Revenue and Customs's petition filed on 6 November 2019.
-On 31 January 2020, property administrators abruptly closed The Square and another MARC-owned place Morton's Club during their lunch hours.
-The administrators also seized other properties and assets of MARC, including Michelin-starred The Greenhouse, which has been closed as of late June 2020.
-Since its indefinite closure, The Square lost its Michelin star in January 2021.
+On 31 January 2020, property administrators abruptly closed The Square and another MARC-owned restaurant, Morton's Club during their lunch hours.
+The administrators also seized other properties and assets of MARC, including the Michelin-starred Greenhouse restaurant, which has been closed since late June 2020.
+After its closure, The Square lost its Michelin star in January 2021.

 Post-2016 reception

-In December 2017, Ben McCormack of The Telegraph wrote that The Square was not the same signature restaurant associated with chef Phil Howard and that the soul of The Square departed when Howard moved to Elystan Street, where he currently operates.
+In December 2017, Ben McCormack of The Telegraph wrote that The Square was not the same signature restaurant associated with chef Phil Howard and that the soul of The Square departed when Howard moved to Elystan Street, where he currently cooks.
 Nonetheless, McCormark appreciated Abela's efforts to run the "formal fine dining" restaurant, which "is an increasingly narrow and niche market".
 The Week restaurant critic in February 2018 said that the "stylish" food lacked flavour.
-For example, both sirloin steak and roast lamb "looked stunning, but tasted indistinguishable".
+For example, both the sirloin steak and roast lamb "looked stunning, but tasted indistinguishable".

 Head chefs under Abela

-During MARC's ownership, Dan Fletcher, The Square's sous chef under Howard, was promoted the head chef in March 2016.
+During MARC's ownership, Dan Fletcher, The Square's sous chef under Howard, was promoted to head chef in March 2016.
 In September 2016, Japanese-born Yu Sugimoto succeeded Fletcher.
 Sugimoto left the position in August 2017 before the restaurant's refurbishment and returned to Japan for his family.
-The Square's final head chef was Clément Leroy from November 2017 to its January 2020 closure.
+The Square's final head chef was Clément Leroy from November 2017 to January 2020, when it closed down.